 PARTICIPANTS: We welcome first-time rafters 12 years of age and older.
-You should be in normal, good health and prepared for the mild exertion of paddling, possible swimming and hiking.
+You should be in normal, good health and prepared for the exertion of a long day of paddling, hiking and possible swimming.

-Craft: Oar powered rafts will be the standard on this trip, though paddle boats or inflatable kayaks may be requested.
+Craft: Oar rafts with paddle assist will be the standard on this trip, though inflatable kayaks may be requested.

 CANCELLATION POLICY: Reservation cancellation more than 2 weeks before trip date receives a refund minus 10% of trip cost.
 Less than two weeks before trip date forfeits deposit.

 Far Flung Adventures together with our partner organization Rio Grande Restoration have been champions of sustainable water policy and wildlife conservation for over 30 years.
 Perhaps most notably through our joint efforts for spring pulse flows and minimum in-stream flows to provide silvery minnow, fish and wildlife habitat in both the Rio Grande and Rio Chama.

 Audubon New Mexico has been the driving force behind countless conservation programs throughout the state.
 Although their efforts are wide spread, the Water for Birds and People projects in particular have been instrumental to conservation in the Rio Grande and Rio Chama watersheds.
 The river corridors of the Rio Grande and Rio Chama, whose respective banks, forests, canyons, and watersheds are home to some of our state’s most intact and pristine wildernesses and wildlife systems, are the focus of this particular fundraising and community science event co-hosted by Far Flung Adventures and Audubon New Mexico.

 Well you can start by joining us this summer for a fully outfitted two-day camping excursion complete with wonderful interpretation and guiding provided by both Audubon and Far Flung staff!